 3. Elimination Diet.

 Oftentimes, the cause of smelly dog flatulence is a poor diet.
 But you may not even realize that the food you’re feeding your dog is harming their good health.
 However, today, many of the conventional kibbles you can find on pet food store shelves contain any number of ingredients that can harm the function of your dog’s digestive tract, including gluten, carrageenan, rendered fat, artificial food dyes, and chemical preservatives like butylated hydroxyanisole (BHA), butylated hydroxytoluene (BHT), and ethoxyquin.
-One of the best ways to find out if your dog’s food is causing their smelly gas is by trying an elimination diet, which means you’ll need to find a high-quality pet food to feed them in the meantime.
-Chef’s Best freeze-dried dog food contains only natural ingredients you can pronounce, like chicken, turkey, sweet potatoes, and chicory root.
+One of the best ways to find out if your dog’s food is causing their bad gas is by trying an elimination diet, which means you’ll need to find a high-quality pet food to feed them in the meantime.
+Nature’s Blend dog food contains only natural ingredients you can pronounce, like chicken, turkey, sweet potatoes, and chicory root.
 This makes for a healthy, delicious option to try.